stansfieldjamie-max/j-stansfield-website/README.md

-# J. Stansfield & Sons - Company Website
+# Premium Property Services - Company Website

-This repository contains the source code for the official marketing website for J. Stansfield & Sons, a company offering a range of premium home and property maintenance services.
+This repository contains the source code for the official marketing website for a portfolio of premium home and property maintenance service brands.

 ## About The Project